anton-tchekov/editor/README.md

 ### Minor:
 - Indent Selected using Tab (small bug with cursors)
 - Shift tab work with spaces

 - Abbreviations

 - Align defines handle comments

 - Highlight focused word

 - Show memory Usage, current text column, size of file in bytes, length of selection in bytes and lines in bar at bottom of screen (hideable)

+- Cursor as line, not block and blinking
+- Visible Space special characters (auto generated?)

 ### Major:
 - Search and replace in file and whole folder